 - 1. Students must complete a minimum of 2 hours of radiation protection training specific to fluoroscopy prior to performing or participating in fluoroscopic procedures according to the Ohio Department of Health.
-The campus as well as some clinical sites will provide that training.
-This will be completed in the Introduction to Radiologic Technology course prior to students attending clinical education rotations. - 2.
-Students must complete the fluoroscopic room clinical objective (F31A) with a technologist.
-However, the simulation of using fluoroscopy (#18) must be evaluated by a Clinical Coordinator to assure competency. - 3.
+This will be completed in the Introduction to Radiologic Technology course prior to students attending clinical education rotations.
+All clinical education sites provide site-specific fluoroscopy education. - 2.
+Students must complete the fluoroscopic room clinical objective with a technologist.
+However, the simulation of using fluoroscopy will be evaluated by the Clinical Coordinator or Clinical Preceptor to assure competency. - 3.
 After successful completion of the entire form, a student may operate the fluoroscopic unit under the direct supervision of a physician or radiologic technologist during fluoroscopic procedures in keeping with the policy of the Clinical Education Setting. - 4.
 Students must be under direct supervision of a radiologic technologist or physician when depressing the button or foot pedal that emits ionizing radiation during a fluoroscopic procedure. - 5.
 In Ohio, radiologic technologists must have a Radiographer License from the Ohio Department of Health (ODH) that allows them to perform fluoroscopy. - 6.
-An ODH General X-ray Machine Operator (GXMO) license forbids fluoroscopy and mobile radiography.
+An individual holding an ODH General X-ray Machine Operator (GXMO) license is not permitted to operate fluoroscopy and mobile radiography equipment.

-Policy: 1992 Last Revised: 2019
+Policy: 1992 Last Revised: 2023